Golden Age of Argentine cinema: 1945–1956: International aspirations and Peronism

 Mirtha Legrand and Juan Carlos Thorry in La señora de Pérez se divorcia (1945), directed by Carlos Hugo Christensen.
 Films like this overcame the ingénue model and opened the way to the more modern and cosmopolitan cine de fiesta.

 The exhaustion of the comedia de ingenuas model around 1945 gave way to the second model of bourgeois comedy in Argentine cinema, the so-called cine de fiesta (literally "party cinema"), which was characterized by its celebration of urban life and focus on young, bourgeois couples who revel in leisure and entertainment while defying traditional social expectations.
 This subgenre signified a marked departure from the earlier cine de ingenuas, not only through its thematic content but also in its stylistic approach to filmmaking.
 The narrative and thematic elements of the cine de fiesta explicitly challenged the established norms of romantic love, the sanctity of monogamy, and the rigidity of social institutions.
 Instead, it celebrated a more liberated, joyful existence marked by the exuberance of youth and the excitement of modernity.

 The directors Schlieper and Christensen were central to this genre.
 Their work captured a society in flux during the mid-20th century in Argentina—a time of significant social mobility, the rise of the middle class, and the political upheaval with the advent of Peronism in 1945.

 This period was also marked by a surge in consumer culture and urban modernization, where comfort and access to entertainment became not just luxuries but necessities of a modern lifestyle.
 The cine de fiesta thus provided a cinematic mirror to these societal shifts, showcasing a world where the pursuit of pleasure and immediate gratification was celebrated.
 Initially, the genre was critiqued for its perceived superficiality or triviality.
-However, over time, there has been a reevaluation of the cine de fiesta's contribution to the evolution of comedy in Argentine cinema and connection to the screwball comedies of Hollywood, yet with unique influences from directors like Preston Sturges and Ernst Lubitsch.
+However, over time, there has been a reevaluation of the cine de fiestas contribution to the evolution of comedy in Argentine cinema and connection to the screwball comedies of the United States, yet with unique influences from directors like Preston Sturges and Ernst Lubitsch.
 Some examples of party films include Christensen's Adán y la serpiente (1946) and Con el diablo en el cuerpo (1947), and Schlieper's Arroz con leche (1950), Cuando besa mi marido (1950), Esposa último modelo (1950) and Cosas de mujer (1951), all of them theatrical adaptations.
 At the same time, comedians such as Niní Marshall and Luis Sandrini sustained mass appeal with grotesque and popular humor, while Mirtha Legrand consolidated her screen persona in comedies directed by Daniel Tinayre and Luis César Amadori, which mixed genre conventions with touches of glamour and melodrama.

 Enrique Diosdado and Delia Garcés in La dama duende (1945), directed by Luis Saslavsky, an example of the growing tendency of Argentine cinema to adapt foreign works.